 Samsonite — Winfield 2

+With the inside of the bag, you fully use your space with a zippered divider and an elastic cross-strap to secure your items.
+If you’re souvenir-happy, an expandable zipper provides an extra 1.5 inches of storage.
 The Winfield series comes in three sizes that range from 19″ to 28″.
 We love the Samsonite brand as they’ve been in the business for over a century and aim to deliver high-quality bags at an affordable price.

 Amazonbasics — Hardside Spinner Suitcase

 Don’t expect any fancy features like a guarantee, TSA Lock, polycarbonate exterior, or robust wheels.
 However, Amazon has delivered a reliable and cheap checked bag for under $100.
-They offer a range of color and three size choices that should be able to fit your luggage needs.
+They offer a range of colors and three size choices that should be able to fit your luggage needs.

 Delsey — Helium Aero